Missouri & Illinois School Buildings — Asbestos Exposure

 School district maintenance employees worked year-round in facilities where routine repairs — cutting into walls, replacing ceiling tiles, servicing boilers — may have disturbed asbestos-containing materials reportedly installed during original construction.

-If You Worked at a Indiana School and Have Been Diagnosed
+If You Worked at a Missouri School and Have Been Diagnosed

-Indiana law currently gives asbestos claimants 5 years from diagnosis to file under Ind.
-Code § 34-20-3-1.
-Pending 2026 legislation (HB 1664) could reduce that window to 3 years.
+Missouri law currently gives asbestos claimants 5 years from diagnosis to file under Mo.
+Rev. Stat. § 516.120.
 If you or a family member has received a diagnosis that may be related to asbestos exposure while working at a school building, time matters.
-More than 60 asbestos bankruptcy trust funds are available to Indiana claimants — each with its own separate documentation requirements that take months to prepare.
+More than 60 asbestos bankruptcy trust funds are available to Missouri claimants — each with its own separate documentation requirements that take months to prepare.

-Find your school district in the list above, review the documented asbestos exposure history, and contact a Indiana mesothelioma attorney before your deadline expires.
+Find your school district in the list above, review the documented asbestos exposure history, and contact a Missouri mesothelioma attorney before your deadline expires.

-Connect With an Asbestos & Mesothelioma Attorney Experienced in Indiana Cases
+Connect With an Asbestos and Mesothelioma Attorney with Experience in Indiana

 A diagnosis of mesothelioma or an asbestos-related illness may entitle you and your family to significant compensation through asbestos trust funds and civil litigation.
-An attorney with experience representing Indiana mesothelioma clients can evaluate your case — at no cost to you.
+An experienced Indiana attorney can evaluate your case — at no cost to you.

 Free case evaluation — no obligation to hire